zzaria/widgets/_posts/2023-10-21-conquering-past-fears.markdown

 </details>

 ## Conclusion
 From the results of the contest and mirror, the ratings for P4, P5, P6 are estimated at 2600r, 2500r, 4200r respectively.
 That feels about right.
-Looking back, I think I might have to solved p4 or p5 during the contest back in 2021 if I spent more time on one of them and kept calm, but I definitely had no chance with p6.
+Looking back, I think I might have solved p4 or p5 during the contest back in 2021 if I spent more time on one of them and kept calm, but I definitely had no chance with p6.
 All problems were pretty good and interesting.
 Looking at the [official editorials](https://github.com/zzaria/programming-contest-resources/tree/main/other%20problems/cco21), my solution for p4 and p5 were intended, but my p6 solution was unlike any other submission on dmoj or ojuz.
 Speaking of loops, [this](https://www.youtube.com/watch?v=KL5QIOgzkvQ) is a very good song.

 Overall, this was a fun activity and it feels good to finally solve or resolve these problems from scratch.